geo1590/GettingAndCleaningData_Project/README.md

     names(my_data) <- gsub("Mag", "Magnitude", names(my_data))
 ```

-## Create a separate data set that is tidy with the average measurement for each activity and each subject.
+#### Create a separate data set that is tidy with the average measurement for each activity and each subject.
+The mean for each column measurement must be calculated grouped by activity labels and subject numbers.
+To do this, the data.table() is used.
 ```{r}
     my_data$subject_number <- as.factor(my_data$subject_number)
     my_data <- data.table(my_data)